veghead/audible-rainbowcrack/README.md

 It is designed to be built and run on u.&ast;x machines including Linux and MacOS.
 This repository also contains the rainbow tables required.

-With this tool you may used `ffmpeg` to convert AAX files to other formats so that you may play your Audible books on unsupported devices.
+With this tool you may use `ffmpeg` to convert AAX files to other formats so that you can play your Audible books on unsupported devices.

-I did not write this tool, instead I cobbled together the code from these places:
+I did not write this tool, I just cobbled it together with code from these places:

 - https://github.com/BlackArch/rainbowcrack.git
 - https://github.com/inAudible-NG/tables